Embolization Explained: What to Know

 • Arthritis: Embolization, particularly via the genicular artery typically performed as Genicular Artery Embolization (GAE), may help relieve arthritis symptoms by controlling blood flow in the affected areas.

 These are just a few examples.
-Understanding that embolization can help with conditions like chronic pain in the knees may encourage individuals to explore it as a viable option for relief.
+Understanding that this can help with conditions like chronic pain in the knees may encourage individuals to explore it as a viable option for relief.

 What Is Knee Embolization?